2013 EMMY NOMINATION! OUTSTANDING HISTORICAL DOCUMENTARY

 Filmmakers David Weissman and Bill Weber co-directed the 2001 documentary, The Cockettes, chronicling San Francisco’s legendary theater troupe of hippies and drag queens, 1969 – 1972.
 We Were Here revisits San Francisco a decade later, as its flourishing gay community is hit with an unimaginable disaster.

-Though a San Francisco-based story, We Were Here extends beyond San Francisco and beyond AIDS itself.
+The history recounted in We Were Here extends beyond San Francisco and beyond AIDS itself.
 It speaks to our capacity as individuals to rise to the occasion, and to the incredible power of a community coming together with love, compassion, and determination.

 “Absolutely electrifying.
 I wept, sure, but mostly from relief that this story has finally been told with all its dimensions intact: the panic, the betrayals, the brave humor, the enormity of what we lost yet, ultimately, affirmed for the ages.
 It’s a love story about the resilience of our tribe.”
 Armistead Maupin